claytoncohn/TransformersPaper/README.md

 # TransformersPaper
-This repo is created for my DS5899 Transformers class paper presentation.
+This repo is created by Clayton Cohn for Vanderbilt University's _DS5899 — Special Topics in Data Science: Transformers_ class paper presentation.
 Links are provided in-line.

 ## Overview (Video)